nathan-hega/iobeez/README.md

 - Not worrying about HTTPS
 - Not updating averages when live data comes in, marked in code comments as TODO - ENHANCEMENT
 - Live updates only occur on the dashboard, not the `/history` routes

-## Next Steps
-- Implement the enhancements scattered in the code comments as `TODO - ENHANCEMENTS`
-- Make the views / styling production quality (i.e. way better than what I currently have)
-- Focus on concurrency / production level traffic by running siege or something similar on the web server and consequently the database server
-- Tie up any loose security ends and add support for HTTPS

 ## Testing